larsks/blog.oddbit.com/content/posts/a-passwordless-serial-console/index.md

 ExecStart=/sbin/agetty -o '-p -- \u' --keep-baud 115200,38400,9600 --noclear --autologin root ttyS0 vt220
 ```

-(That while the original request was for a getty running as 1200 bos, the above configuration is more generally useful.
-To allow connectoins at 1200 bps, modify the list of rates above to looking something like `115200,38400,9600,1200` (if you want to permit connections at higher speeds) or just `1200` (if you really want to permit only 1200 bps connections).
+(While the original request referenced at the beginning of this post was for a getty running at 1200 bps, the above configuration is more generally useful.
+To allow connections at 1200 bps, modify the list of rates above to looking something like `115200,38400,9600,1200` (if you want to permit connections at higher speeds) or just `1200` (if you really want to permit only 1200 bps connections).

 Save the file, then reload `systemd` by running `systemctl daemon-reload`.
 This tells `systemd` to re-read its unit files.